best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 ### Code style

 Programming languages can differ in a myriad of ways.
 One way R and Python differ, for example, is their use of indentation.
-Indentation is part of the well defined syntax of Python while it is not in the case of R. This does not mean that you shouldn't use indentation in R to make your code more readable.
+Indentation is part of the well defined syntax of Python while it is not for R. This does not mean that you shouldn't use indentation in R to make your code more readable.
 If in doubt it is often wise to consult how to use formatting to write more readable code by finding the style guidelines for your language.

 Generally, code style guides provide a standard or convention for formatting and laying out your code.
 The purpose of these style guides is to increase consistency across the programming community for a given language.